MITA-Governance-Board/medicaid-plannet-fsh/input/pagecontent/provider-directory-resources.md

 - **medicaid-network-type**: The type of Medicaid network (e.g., Fee-for-Service, Managed Care)
 - **medicaid-network-adequacy**: Metrics related to network adequacy requirements
 - **medicaid-service-area**: The geographic area covered by the network

+## Alignment with FAST NDH

+This Implementation Guide aligns with the FAST National Directory of Healthcare Providers & Services (NDH) Implementation Guide in the following ways:

+### Shared Resources and Profiles

+Where appropriate, this IG leverages profiles defined in the NDH IG, particularly for:

+- **Verification and Validation**: Incorporating NDH verification extensions and patterns to support Medicaid provider verification processes
+- **Accessibility Information**: Using NDH accessibility extensions to document provider accessibility features
+- **Electronic Service Information**: Leveraging NDH endpoint profiles for electronic service information
+- **Healthcare Services**: Adopting NDH healthcare service patterns for describing Medicaid-covered services

+### Enhanced Search Capabilities

+This IG incorporates the NDH search parameters and capabilities to enable more robust provider directory queries, including:

+- Geospatial search capabilities
+- Advanced filtering by provider characteristics
+- Network and accessibility-based searches

+### Directory Validation

+This IG adopts the NDH validation patterns to ensure data quality and currency, including:

+- Attestation tracking
+- Last verification date tracking
+- Data source documentation

 ## Value Sets